 We remain steadfast in our mission and know that we’ll now have to work even harder to help save and improve lives, as the already-poor will undoubtedly be the hardest hit by this crisis.

 All of our recommended nonprofits are pivoting rapidly and taking exemplary steps to safeguard their staffs during the crisis.
 And many of them are putting specific programs in place that will fight COVID-19’s devastating impact among their beneficiaries and ensure safe delivery of their basic programs.
 Below are updates about how these organizations are adapting—with help from donors like you!—so they can forge on in these times when their assistance is needed more than ever.
-(Note that we’re adding updates as we receive them, so please check this page regularly to see new information!)

 You can donate to our COVID-19 FUND here.
 Gifts made to this fund will be divided between those of our recommended charities that are running special projects, related to the interventions we already recommend, to address the COVID-19 pandemic.
 Currently, we are focused on the following charities’ COVID-19 response projects: Development Media International, D-Rev, Evidence Action, Fistula Foundation, GiveDirectly, Living Goods, Malaria Consortium, Oxfam, Population Services International, and Project Healthy Children.